White liquor

 White liquor is a strongly alkaline solution composed mainly of sodium hydroxide and sodium sulfide.
 It is used in the first stage of the Kraft process in which lignin and hemicellulose are separated from cellulose fiber for the production of pulp.
-The white liquor breaks the bonds between lignin and cellulose.
-It is called white liquor due to its white opaque colour.
+The white liquor breaks the chemical bonds between lignin and cellulose substructures in wood materials and further degrades the lignin itself.

-Composition

-White liquor consists mainly of sodium hydroxide and sodium sulfide in water and is the active component in Kraft pulping.
-White liquor also contains minor amounts of sodium carbonate, sodium sulfate, sodium thiosulfate, sodium chloride, calcium carbonate and other accumulated salts and non-process elements.
-These additional components are considered inert in the Kraft process, except sodium carbonate that contributes to a lesser extent.
+Sulfide is the active component in delignification.
+White liquor also contains minor amounts of sodium carbonate, sodium sulfate, sodium thiosulfate, sodium chloride, sodium bicarbonate, and calcium carbonate.
+Because the components of White Liquor are not consumed by the Kraft process they can be recovered from Black Liquor, the biproduct of pulp digestion.
+To do so, black liquor is converted to smelt, which is extracted with water to give green liquor.
+Addition of lime converts green liquor to white liquor, ready for reuse.

-The chemical composition and properties of the white liquor are calculated as total alkali, active alkali, effective alkali, sulfidity, causticity and reduction.
+The chemical characteristics of the white liquor, deriving from its properties, are described by the parameters total alkali, active alkali, effective alkali, sulfidity, causticity, and reduction.